Women of Faith

-Women of Faith is a global ministry (87 countries) Christian, providing digital media, resources and events to encourage and equip women to experience a deeper relationship with Jesus.
+Women of Faith is a Christian global ministry (87 countries) providing digital media, resources and events to encourage and equip women to experience a deeper relationship with Jesus.
 It has staged non-denominational events across North America.
 According to the company, its events have been attended by more than five million people in total.

 New Life Treatment Centers began staging the events in 1996.
 Thomas Nelson Publishers purchased a 60 per cent stake in New Life Treatment Centers in 2000, and subsequently transferred operation of the events to its Live Event Management subsidiary.
 In 2013 Live Event Management's Women of Faith was purchased by the William Morris Agency.
 William Morris Agency, now WME Entertainment has since sold Women of Faith.